Outry08/SQL-Library/README.md

 - Adding CHECK attribute to columns.
 - Adding DATE datatype support.
 - Adding BLOB datatype support.

+## Limitations
+- Upon importing SQL instructions, they cannot be all on one line.
+- Program is slow with larger tables.

 ## Project status
 Ongoing.